Aliases: The Divine Monitor, Tianshenlong (Heavenly-thunder-dragon), Nāga

 Also an inherited ability from her earless monitor ancestry, Lanthyota is a highly capable swimmer, and is able to reach even greater speeds with more maneuverability than when moving underground.

 The four fleshy barbels hanging from Lanthyota's chin are highly sensitive to electrical activity, and are able to detect electricity output from something as small as a TV being turned on.
 If need be, she can “tune out” background electricity, allowing her to concentrate on more prevalent electrical activity.

-Lanthyota's body is coursing with immense amounts of raw electricity generated by her elongate body's numerous electrical muscle blocks, and she has learned many ways in which to use it.
-At level I, her natural electrical aura is capable of wreaking havoc with small electronic devices, and can alert her of inbound monsters or militias.
-At level II, her heightened electrical aura condenses around her body, forming a “shock shield” that deters – and counteracts – most physical blows.
-At level III, Lanthyota can actually project portions of her electrical field out from her body, forming the basis of her ranged offense abilities.
-At level IV, she can affect and manipulate large electronic devices, and her previous abilities are made all the more powerful.
-Finally, at level V, Lanthyota can use her electromagnetism to physically lift objects, manipulate all manner of electronic devices, use all of her previous abilities – simultaneously if necessary – at their greatest strength, and unleash immense electromagnetic pulses that short out machines and wreak havoc on bodily systems.
+Lanthyota's body is coursing with immense amounts of raw electricity generated by her body's numerous electrical muscle blocks, and she has learned many ways in which to use it.
+Her natural electrical aura, for starters, is capable of wreaking havoc with small electronic devices, and can alert her of inbound threats.
+Lanthyota can also project her electrical field as a form of ranged weaponry, which consists of lightning-like bolts that seek out low-potential targets and cannot be evaded.
+If sufficiently charged Lanthyota can use her electromagnetism to physically lift objects – including other kaiju – and unleash immense electromagnetic pulses that short out machines and wreak havoc on bodily systems.

 Flight / Levitation:

 Utilizing her natural electrical field, Lanthyota can defy gravity and forcibly hold herself off of the ground, in essence “levitating”.
 When levitating, she is just as fast and mobile as she is when traveling underground or underwater.